-- Human Chorionic Gonadotrophin (uhCG) – Derived from the urine of pregnant females.
+Human Chorionic Gonadotrophin (uhCG) – Derived from the urine of pregnant females.

 - Recombinant HCG(rhCG) – Produced by DNA based biotechnology.
 The brand name available in the UK is ‘Ovitrelle’, unfortunately it is impractical for TRT due to the prefilled syringe single-use delivery method.

 HCG has a mean half-life of 2.32 days(1) and so stability is achieved in approximately ten days.

 HCG mimics LH as they bind to a common receptor.
 However, there are some differences in their molecular structure(2) and so HCG will not be detected as LH in a blood test.

 How is HCG Administered?

-HCG is measured in international units which is a unit of measurement based on the particular chemical.
+HCG is measured in international units (IU) which is a unit of measurement based on the particular chemical.